HoussamEddineBoukhalfa/GenAI/README.md

 - React

 ## RAG Architecture
-In this project, I implemented the **Retrieval-Augmented Generation (RAG)** architecture, which enhances the model's ability to retrieve relevant documents and generate accurate, context-aware responses.
+In this project, We implemented the **Retrieval-Augmented Generation (RAG)** architecture, which enhances the model's ability to retrieve relevant documents and generate accurate, context-aware responses.
 This architecture is particularly useful in handling complex medical queries by providing precise information based on a vast knowledge base.

 ![RAG Architecture](Rag.png)